vaua/tickerv4/README.md

 - Action, a random number represented by 5 bits.
 This will be interpretted either as move action (forth or back), or eat action.
 - Affinity, initially a random number representing the affinity of this action (to be adjusted during animal life, through other actions)

+###### World input to impression #######
 When asked to create a vision input from the absolute world information, vision sense will iterate through all animals withing locations nearby (within visible range) and create an impression for each of these, consisting of their size, type, shape, as well as the distance from the observing animal.
 These impressions are presented to the observing animal.

+###### Impression to action #######
 When asked to translate animal action to absolute world action, the vision will first decide whether if was move of eat.
 If move, it will calculate and provide the new absolute location for the animal.
 If it was eat, it will do the following:

-                // Identify the food.

-                // If presumptive food is dead, then consume it.
+- Identify the food.
+If presumptive food is dead, then consume it.
 The type will indicate the change of energy.
-                // If presumptive food is alive, you have attacked it.
+If presumptive food is alive, you have attacked it.
 Calculate the energy reduction for it.

-                // Food are "animals" as well, with specific type and energy (and shape).
-                // Initially, they will grow every cycle.
+- Food are "animals" as well, with specific type and energy (and shape).
+Initially, they will grow every cycle.
 But when eaten, they will dissapear.

-                // Animals that are killed must "look" different than animals that are alive.
-                // Shall their type be set to a low number (and plants are already a low number to begin with?)

-                // Idea - lower half of type are plants / dead aninals.
-Higer half are alive
-                // animals. when animals eat, their energy intake is proportional to how close food type
-                // is to type-1/2 type span of animal.
-                // Wait, no good.
-Like this - alive plant eater gets most out of eating plants.
-                // It gets almost nothing from eating dead animals or attacking alive ones.
-                // Carnivores get almost nothing out of eating plants.
-But they should get good
-                // energy out of eating dead herbivores.

-                // So, this is the formula: when alive, animals are in the higher half of the type.
-                // Third quadrant are herbivours, which go over to carnivours.
-Lower half -
-                // First quadrant are plants, second are dead animals.
-                // Eating: energi = abs(myType - foodType - 2^(typeBits-1)
-                // Dying: type = type / 2 - 2^(typeBits-1)

-                // Just det - huvuddistinktionen mellan animals and plants is that plants
-                // do not have vision or internal senses, and their ticking will go very fast.
-                // Also, they will be given energy in every turn.
-Now, initially, they will not
-                // be multiplying, but that can change later...
+- The main distinction between animals and plants is that plants do not have vision or internal senses, and their ticking will go very fast.
+Also, they will be given energy in every turn.
+Now, initially, they will not be multiplying, but that can change later...

 So to recap: Carnivors either eat dead animals, or atack and kill and then eat living animals.
 Herbivors eat plants.
 In the end, the appropriate amount of energy will be added to the eating animal, and removed from the living animal / plant.